 Bickley paid a $100 fine and served 20 hours of community service.

-Additionally, Bickley’s son, Colt, was charged underage consumption at least year’s event.
+Additionally, Bickley’s son, Colt, was charged with underage consumption at last year’s event.
 Authorities later dropped the charges, but Colt still had to attend alcohol classes and write an essay on his experience.
 Colt, then 16, had been flipping burgers on a small barge when an undercover agent asked to buy a beer.
 Colt reached into a communal case and sold the agent three beers.

 Bickley’s father, Joel, was also cited by the U.S. Coast Guard for operating a ferryboat without a license, although authorities dropped that charge, too.

 It remains to be seen if the barge party will return in 2014, but Bickley’s glad the events ended with a bang.